groovybits/gaib/README.md

 ## Run the app

-Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app `pnpm run dev` to launch the local dev environment, and then type a question in the chat interface at https://localhost:3000.
-For production you would use `pnpm start` run GAIB.
+Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app `yarn run dev` to launch the local dev environment, and then type a question in the chat interface at https://localhost:3000.
+For production you would use `yarn start` run GAIB.
 There is a Dockerfile which can help avoid running on your local system.

 ## Docker and Cloud Build